-0 Title Publisher Guidance on Progress PMF Scorecard Displayed Student Results Subjects Approved for the PMF Age Group per the Publisher (Approved for use on the PMF) Description Brigance Inventory of Early Development (IED III) Curriculum Associates Gain 1 point on a minimum of 60% on the scored BOY subtests accessible by the student.
+Title Publisher Guidance on Progress PMF Scorecard Displayed Subjects Approved Age Group per the Publisher Description Student Results for the PMF (Approved for use on the PMF) Brigance Inventory of Early Development (IED III) Curriculum Associates Gain 1 point on a minimum of 60% on the scored BOY subtests accessible by the student.
 Progress: Growth of a minimum of 60% of the scored BOY subtests.
 Language and/or Literacy, Math 0-8 years old (developmental age) This assessment is a comprehensive collection of valid, reliable, and well-researched developmental skill sequences performed in authentic, everyday conditions.
 Verbal Behavior Milestones Assessment and Placement Program (VB- MAPP) AVP Press Gain of a half step or more in 50% or more of the scored areas from the beginning of the year.
 Progress: For uneven number of scored areas, round down. (ex- BOY scored areas 13, progress displayed in 6) Math, Literacy 0-48 months (developmental age) Assesses the language, learning and social skills of children with autism or other developmental disabilities.

-Appendix B: Early Childhood/Elementary/Middle School PMF Assessment Proposal
+Appendix B: PK-8 PMF Assessment Proposal